 “But… why?”
 I quickly retorted.
 The phone went dead.
 I couldn’t explain why Chyoma’s voice was so frosty.
 I sat down on the bed to try figuring out what was happening.
 I couldn’t wrap my mind around it.
 I looked at my phone again, and I realized I had lost two minutes out of the 15 I had to pack Shirley’s bag and have them ready for Etim.

-Holding unto my hand, “Daddy… Why?”
+Holding onto my hand, “Daddy… Why?”
 Shirley asked.
 “You don’t want me to stay with you?”